 Management Asbestos Survey

-A management asbestos survey is designed to locate and assess ACMs that may be disturbed or damaged during normal occupation and routine maintenance and installation.
+A management asbestos survey is designed to locate and assess ACMs that may be disturbed or damaged during normal occupation, routine maintenance and installation.
 The assessment will include the likelihood of the ACM releasing fibre into the air which could impact the occupants of your site or building.

-The survey will involve sampling of suspect materials to confirm the presence, or otherwise, of asbestos.
-All samples taken during asbestos surveys are analysed at our in-house laboratory.
-Having our own laboratory allows us to fast track samples and offer same day results when high risk or emergency situations arise.
+The survey involves sampling suspect materials to confirm the presence, or otherwise, of asbestos.
+All samples taken during asbestos surveys are analysed at our in-house laboratory, allowing us to fast track samples and offer same day results when high risk or emergency situations arise.

-Having a good management asbestos survey is the first crucial step in preparing an effective asbestos management plan for your building or organisation.
+Having a thorough management asbestos survey is the first crucial step in preparing an effective asbestos management plan for your building or organisation.

 Refurbishment Asbestos Survey

-A refurbishment asbestos survey is required before you undertake any refurbishment or improvement works in a building built before the year 2000.
+A refurbishment asbestos survey is required before you undertake any refurbishment, improvement or demolition works in a building built before the year 2000.

-It is crucial that the asbestos surveyor understands the scope of the planned refurbishment in order to accurately target the survey.
-The refurbishment asbestos survey can target individual rooms, whole buildings, or a single element such as a window (where the nature of the work is purely window replacement).
+It is crucial that the asbestos surveyor understands the scope of the planned refurbishment to accurately target the survey, encompassing individual rooms, whole buildings, or a single element such as a window (where the nature of the work is purely window replacement).

-A refurbishment asbestos survey will require the surveyor to make intrusive inspections into any voids or cavities that will be disturbed during the planned works.
+A refurbishment asbestos survey requires the surveyor to make intrusive inspections into all areas that will be disturbed during the planned works, including any voids or cavities.
 This allows any concealed ACMs to be dealt with in a controlled manner before refurbishment work starts.
 It may not always be necessary to remove ACMs.

 For many projects it will be sufficient to record the locations and condition of the ACM then take steps to exclude or protect from the working area.